-Vancouver Island is pretty special.
-It’s a huge island off the west coast of British Columbia.
-But most visitors tend to stick to the well-known spots on the southern end.
-Which is really too bad because north Vancouver Island is actually my favourite part.
-It’s off the beaten path so it feels a bit wilder: Tiny towns, lush rainforest, great hiking, camping and kayaking, and SO MUCH WILDLIFE.
+Northern Vancouver Island is off the beaten path so it feels a bit wilder: Tiny towns, lush rainforest, great hiking, camping and kayaking, and SO MUCH WILDLIFE.
 North Vancouver Island is the place to go if you want to see whales, bears, sea lions, porpoises, and more.

 I’ve made nine trips to Northern Vancouver Island over the years, and each time I discover another incredible place.
 I haven’t seen everything there is to see on the north end of the Island yet, but believe me… I’m trying!
-In this guide, I’ll give you all my insider info on the best things to do on north Vancouver Island as well as where to stay and where to eat.
+In this guide, I’ll give you all my insider info on the best things to do on Northern Vancouver Island as well as where to stay and where to eat.

 Hey there: Thanks so much to At the Water’s Edge Adventures, BC Ferries, and Vancouver Island North Tourism for hosting me on a trip in 2020.
 All the other trips were at my own expense and all opinions in this post are my own.
 Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
 Thanks for supporting my website! -Taryn

 Northern Vancouver Island Basics